Enjoy These 22 High-Calorie Foods For Weight Gain

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

-Gaining weight is as difficult as losing it.
+Gaining weight can be just as challenging as losing it, especially for individuals with fast metabolisms or specific dietary restrictions.
 Sara Chatfield, Registered Dietitian, says, Gaining weight can be challenging if you have a fast metabolism or if you have a restricted diet or poor appetite.”But, simply adding a few high-calorie foods can help you gain weight, to build muscle mass.
 However, you should aim for consistent strength training to prevent increasing fat mass.
 Including these foods that help you gain weight in your diet also helps boost your stamina and energy levels.

 Here’s a list of the top 21 weight-gaining foods that you can include in your diet.
 Check it out!